sitamgithub-MSIT/ocr-litserve/README.md

 ## Usage

 The project can be used to serve the GOT-OCR2.0 model using LitServe.
-It allows you to input an image and get the OCR output in return suggesting potential use cases in the real world such as document scanning, text extraction, and more.
+It allows you to input an image and receive the OCR output, suggesting potential use cases in the real world, such as document scanning, text extraction, and more.

 ## Contributing